 I’ve written a lot about my struggle with insomnia, and I’ve deemed my 30s the decade where I squash it for good.
-With the help of the National Sleep Foundation, I’m proud to give you an update with some vast improvements!
+I’m proud to give you an update with some vast improvements!

-Over the last month I’ve been taking their #GoodNights challenge which involves following a series of 10 sleeping tips for 30 days.
-Even though I knew a lot of them already, it was a great reminder and forced me to actually practice what I preach.
+Over the last month I’ve been following a series of 10 sleeping tips for 30 days.
+It was a great reminder and forced me to actually practice what I preach.
 Plus I’ve learned a few new things.

 When you read the tips, you might think they seem obvious but when you really think about it, you probably aren’t practicing the majority of them.
 You can read more about how the challenge went for me at sleep.org.